jamespooley/archived-jamespooley.github.io/about.md

 Howdy, there!
-I'm James Pooley, a data scientist and manager at [360i](https://360i.com/capabilities/analytics/) in NYC.
+I'm James Pooley, lead data scientist and manager at [360i](https://360i.com/capabilities/analytics/) in NYC.
 I work on a variety of data-related problems, projects, and products with a strong econometric flavor.
+I like latent variables, stochastic processes, Python, R, and functional programming.

 When not data sciencing in Python and R, I saw Aphex Twin's 2019 NYC show, survived the 2017 Sunn O))) show at Knockdown Center, and can be seen dancing (poorly) in close proximity to